DETAILED ACTION

 While the reference does not explicitly recite “water adding ratio” as disclosed in Applicant’s specification (paragraphs 49-50), the reference nonetheless teaches water absorbed by the rice which would have necessarily resulted in a “water adding ratio”.

-It would have been obvious to one of ordinary skill in the art at the time of the invention to modify the process of Choppin such that the cooked rice has a water adding ratio of 45-90% since the prior art recognizes that the amount of moisture added to the rice depends on various factors, since there is no evidence of criticality or unexpected results associated with the claimed feature, and since the claimed values would have been used during the course of routine experimentation and optimization procedures due to factors such as type of grains in the composition, desired texture/mouthfeel, degree/rate of gelatinization, the pressure/temperature of the steam, the temperature of the water, the time of treatment, and the weight and surface area of the rice being contacted.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to modify the process of Choppin such that the cooked rice has a water adding ratio of 45-90% since the prior art recognizes that the amount of moisture added to the rice depends on various factors, since there is no evidence of criticality or unexpected results associated with the claimed feature, and since the claimed values would have been used during the course of routine experimentation and optimization procedures due to factors such as type of grains in the composition, desired texture/mouthfeel, degree/rate of gelatinization, the pressure/temperature of the steam, the temperature of the water, the time of treatment, and the weight and surface area of the rice being contacted.

 Regarding claim 4, Choppin teaches the water is added by spraying (left column lines 32-33).